 The village of Vougeot further south is dominated by the massive 50-ha Grand Cru of Clos Vougeot.
 Neighboring Vosne-Romanée is a village like no other in the Côte de Nuits.
 Behind the village lie the great vineyards that produce Burgundy’s most expensive and sought-after wines.
 At the heart of these are the justly famous vineyards of Romanée-Conti, with La Tache and Richebourg also superb and vastly expensive.
 These, in turn, are flanked by some marvelous premier crus; the best of these are rich, intense, and concentrated—pure elegance in a glass.

-The last major village in the Côte de Nuits is Nuits-Saint-Georges though vineyards continue on south to Comblanchient.
-Here, the best wines offer power and intensity as well as a degree of finesse in the best of the 38 premier crus.
+The last principal village in the Côte de Nuits is Nuits-Saint-Georges, through vineyards continue on south to Comblanchient.
+Here, the best wines offer power, intensity, and finesse in the best of the 38 premier crus.
 There are no grand crus.
-There is scarcely time for breath before the wine lover enters the Côte de Beaune, heartland of fine white Burgundy.
-Its reputation is certainly more for white, yet the majority of wines are in fact red.
+There is scarcely time for a breath before the wine lover enters the Côte de Beaune, the heartland of fine white Burgundy.
+Its reputation is undoubtedly more for white, yet the majority of wines are red.
 It begins with a cluster of villages around the famous hill of Corton.
-Aloxe-Corton at the foot of the Corton hill includes the famous appellations of Corton and Corton-Charlemagne.
-Intense, structured white wines and full bodied flavorsome reds are produced here.
+Aloxe-Corton, at the foot of the Corton hill, includes the famous appellations of Corton and Corton-Charlemagne.
+Intense, structured white wines and full-bodied flavorsome reds are being made here.
 To the west of the Aloxe-Corton lies Pernand-Vergelesses, some of it tucked into the folds of the hills.
-Increasingly good value white and red is being made here.
+Increasingly good value, white and red, are produced here.
 To the south, it adjoins Savigny-Les Beaune, which extends east up a little valley to the village itself.
-Importantly, this is a source of reasonably plentiful, good value Burgundy, not a common thing in the region!
+Importantly, this is a source of reasonably plentiful, good-value Burgundy, not a common thing in the region!